ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 My Zwift account is connected with Strava to collect all my ride data, and I’ve completed **“3700km”** so far combining outdoor and indoor activities 🎉🎉

-I've decided to analyze my data and after analyzing I've decided to take this to next level with my engineering capabilities.
+I've decided to analyze my data and after analyzing I've decided to take this to the next level with my engineering capabilities.

-This repo shows how to analyze your Strava data and visualize it on Jupyter Notebook.
+This repo shows how to analyze your Strava data and visualize it using Jupyter Notebooks.
 Furthermore, this project aims to predict potential workout days and distance to find an optimal workout routine using your own data.
 This digital personal trainer can be used as a workout companion.

 This project first started as a data discovery of existing bulk data on Jupyter Notebook.
-During data exploration phase I saw some patterns and thought that, these patterns could help me to get back in shape again.
+During data exploration phase I saw some patterns and thought that, these patterns could help me get back in shape again.
 Shortly after, I've decided to build a predictive model to predict my workout, `ride type` and  `distance` values.
 To use the prediction model within a bot framework, the model is exported as pickle file, a FastAPI based app serves the model in Python and a chat bot on Microsoft Teams calling this API help me to provide some inputs and then retrieve prediction.

 ![architecture](images/architecture.png)